If you are hosting your Octopus Server yourself, these are the minimum requirements.

 - Windows Server 2019

-Octopus Deploy server will run on the newer versions of Windows Server without GUIs, however, the easiest installation path is to use "Windows Server with a GUI" and run our installation wizard.
-If you want to use one of the new GUI-less servers, you will need to add some missing Windows Features and configure the Octopus server yourself.
+Octopus Server will run on the newer versions of Windows Server without GUIs, however, the easiest installation path is to use "Windows Server with a GUI" and run our installation wizard.
+If you want to use one of the new GUI-less servers, you will need to add some missing Windows Features and configure the Octopus Server yourself.

 Learn about automating installation.

-Octopus Deploy server will run on client/desktop versions of Windows, such as Windows 7 and Windows 10.
-This can be an easy way to trial Octopus Deploy server; however, we do not support Octopus server for production workloads unless it is hosted on a server operating system.
+Octopus Server will run on client/desktop versions of Windows, such as Windows 7 and Windows 10.
+This can be an easy way to trial Octopus Server; however, we do not support Octopus Server for production workloads unless it is hosted on a server operating system.

 SQL Server Database

-The following versions of SQL Server Database are supported and automatically tested against every release of Octopus Deploy server:
+The following versions of SQL Server Database are supported and automatically tested against every release of Octopus Server:

 - SQL Server 2012